c-blake/suggest/README.md

 "correct suggestions" any given typo has.
 The distribution shape defeats most attempts to "speed-up" memory allocators with, say, "power of two" spaced region sizes.
 Almost any spacing besides the minimal one results in very low space utilization by suggestion lists.
-Thankfully, minimal spacing is fast enough.
 Indeed, an early non-persistent version of the code blew up most GCs Nim offers.
 Only the Boehm-Demers-Weiser garbage collector actually allowing completion of a table build in reasonable time.
+Thankfully, minimal spacing is fast enough and we get 70% utilization or so.

-Finally, while 4096 byte virtual memory pages are rarely a performance obstacle, the size and access pattern of symspell queries is particularly hostile to use from a fresh mmap.
+Finally, while 4096 byte virtual memory pages are rarely a performance obstacle, the size and access pattern of SymSpell queries is particularly hostile to use from a fresh mmap.
 For larger dictionaries and distances <=~ 3, using 2M pages so-called "huge TLB" pages resulted in >2x speed-ups for a "fresh mapping", as can be seen in ![this